bifurcation/tls-pake/draft-barnes-tls-pake.md

 } PAKEShare;

 struct {
-    SPAKE2Share client_shares<0..2^16-1>;
+    PAKEShare client_shares<0..2^16-1>;
 } PAKEClientHello;
 ~~~~~

-A server that receives an `pake` extension examines the list of
+A server that receives a `pake` extension examines the list of
 client shares to see if there is one with an identity the server
 recognizes.
 If so, the server may indicate its choice of PAKE
-authentication by including an `pake` extension in its
+authentication by including a `pake` extension in its
 ServerHello.
 The content of this exension is a `PAKEServerHello`
 value, specifying the identity value for the password the server has
 selected, and the server's first message in the PAKE protocol.